Honoring My Daughter's Santa Preference Can Help Guard Against Sexual Abuse

 So for now, Santa will get the boot.
 She doesn't have to encounter him anymore, and I am giving her plenty of opportunities to discuss her feelings about how he made her feel, how she doesn't have to be in situations like that, how it is ok to say no regardless of how "rude" it may be and how I will try my hardest to keep listening to her, honoring her preference and encouraging her to listen to her gut and spirit.

 Sorry Not Sorry Santa.
-You aren't the reason we celebrate Christmas anyway.
+You aren't necessary for Christmas anyway.
 My daughter spent some time praying that you would't scare her or anyone else this holiday.

 I'd encourage you to read a few articles to help know how to listen to your children and watch for signs of abuse: